A geometric theory of zero area singularities in general relativity: The Riemannian ZAS inequality

+\item Jauregui proved a weakened version of the ZAS inequality for manifolds that are conformally flat and topologically $\R^n$ minus a finite number of domains \cite{jauregui_conf_flat}.
+The non-sharpness manifests as a multiplicative error term involving the isoperimetric ratio of the domains.

+\item Theorem \ref{thm_zas_ineq} and the definition of ZAS mass have alternate interpretations in terms of certain invariants of the harmonic conformal class of asymptotically flat metrics without singularities; see \cite{jauregui_hci}.

-\item Note that the Positive Mass Theorem does not apply to $(M,g)$ as above, since the latter cannot be extended to a smooth, complete manifold. \end{compactenum}
+\item Note that a manifold containing ZAS typically cannot be extended to a smooth, complete manifold; consequently the positive mass theorem does not apply to such spaces. \end{compactenum}

-The following special case with $m_{\text{ZAS}}(\Sigma)=0$ deserves attention, since it is a new version of the Positive Mass Theorem that allows for certain types of singularities and incomplete metrics. \begin{cor} [Positive Mass Theorem with singularities] Suppose $(M,g)$ satisfies the hypotheses of Theorem \ref{thm_zas_ineq_full} with $m_{\text{ZAS}}(\Sigma)=0$.
-Then $m \geq 0$, where $m$ is the ADM mass of $(M,g)$.

-\end{cor} The above result is a nontrivial statement, since we have shown that there exist singularities of zero mass that are not removable.
+The following special case with $m_{\text{ZAS}}(\Sigma)=0$ deserves attention, since it is a new version of the positive mass theorem that allows for certain types of singularities and incomplete metrics. \begin{cor} [Positive mass theorem with singularities] Suppose $(M,g)$ satisfies the hypotheses of Theorem \ref{thm_zas_ineq_full} with $m_{\text{ZAS}}(\Sigma)=0$.
+Then $m \geq 0$, where $m$ is the ADM mass of $(M,g)$. \end{cor} The above result is a nontrivial statement, since in section \ref{sec_examples} that there exist singularities of zero mass that are not removable.